 Once you’ve chosen a hosting provider, it’s time to select the most suitable plan for your WordPress site.
 In general, hosting providers offer a variety of hosting types for WordPress:

 - Shared hosting.
 An entry-level type of hosting that supports multiple websites on the same server, sharing its resources.
-Hostinger’s shared hosting plans start at ₱49/month.
+Hostinger’s web hosting plans start at ₱49/month.

 - Cloud hosting.
 A premium type of hosting that offers dedicated resources from a network of multiple servers.
 It’s as simple to use as shared hosting.
 Hostinger’s lineup of cloud hosting plans starts at ₱499/month.